Constantia Maxwell Scholarship (for LL.M only)

 Eligibility

-This scholarship is available to new entrants (EU and Non-EU) to MSc Law and Finance degree programme, for admission in September 2025.
-Applicants must hold a conditional or unconditional offer and complete the application process upon receipt of offer and no later than 30 May 2025.
+This scholarship is available to new entrants (EU and Non-EU) to MSc Law and Finance degree programme, for admission in September 2026.
+Applicants must have accepted an conditional or unconditional offer and complete the application process upon receipt of offer and no later than 31 May 2026.

 Selection Criteria

-Applications are assessed competitively with the sole criteria for the granting of the scholarship being the proven academic merit of the candidate.
+Applications are assessed competitively with the criteria for the granting of the scholarship being the proven academic merit of the candidate.
+In addition to high level of academic achievement, extracurricular accomplishments or contribution to society are also weighed in the selection process.
 It is accepted, however, that many candidates with exceptional qualifications apply annually to the programme.
 Thus, the decision as to the recipient of the scholarship is at the exclusive discretion of the MSc Law and Finance Course Directors.

 As the selection process will be highly competitive, applicants are strongly advised to apply for all other funding and grants open to them.